AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 **Integration**: We specifically reject the use of "integration test" to describe tests that test multiple application classes at once.
 That is an irrelevant, actively unhelpful definition here.
 It doesn't lead to good tests.
 This definition makes sense only in as much as it follows from a false premise: if only single-class tests count as "unit tests", then a name is needed for tests that cover 2 or more classes.

-And so long as the tests are I/0-free, and can be made small, fast and deterministic, these are just unit tests to us, they are not "integration" or any other different kind of test.
+And so long as the tests are I/0-free, and can be made small, fast and deterministic, these are just unit tests to us.
+They are not "integration" or any other different kind of test.
 This follows from tests not being coupled to application code structure.

 We express tests in the language of the business domain, not of the class structure.
 We can even stand up most of the applications for unit tests.
 This is how we decouple.